German art: Naturalism and beyond

 Biedermeier refers to a style in literature, music, the visual arts and interior design in the period between the end of the Napoleonic Wars in 1815 and the revolutions of 1848.
 Biedermeier art appealed to the prosperous middle classes by detailed but polished realism, often celebrating domestic virtues, and came to dominate over French-leaning aristocratic tastes, as well as the yearnings of Romanticism.
 Carl Spitzweg was a leading German artist in the style.
+The Zimmerbild or "portrait" of an empty room, became a popular form.

-In the second half of the 19th century a number of styles developed, paralleling trends in other European counties, though the lack of a dominant capital city probably contributed to even more diversity of styles than in other countries.
+In the second half of the 19th century a number of styles developed, paralleling trends in other European countries, though the lack of a dominant capital city probably contributed to even more diversity of styles than in other countries.